 Chia seeds, a great source of omega-3s and fiber, are in this tasty tapioca-like pudding from NYC nutritionist Brooke Alpert’s new book The Sugar Detox.
 Place 2 and 1/2 cups unsweetened almond or coconut milk, 1/2 cup chia seeds, 1 teaspoon vanilla extract, and 1 teaspoon ground cinnamon in a bowl.
 Cover and refrigerate for at least 4 hours or overnight, stirring occasionally, until it has a pudding-like consistency.
-These guilt-free healthy snack foods have just 100 calories.
+Check out these guilt-free healthy snacks that have just 100 calories.

 Always have avocado around to add a healthful fat for a filling snack, recommends Annabel Adams from feedmeimcranky.com.
 They’re a good source of heart-healthy and belly fat-blasting monounsaturated fat.
 Adams loves mixing blackened tempeh—a good source of protein and probiotics—with the green flesh.

-Avocados also make for a great rice cake topper, says greatist.com.
+Avocados also make for a great rice cake topper, says Greatist.
 Top an unsalted brown rice cake with 1/4 of an avocado, mashed, then sprinkle with black pepper and paprika.
-Did you know avocados also had these powerhouse benefits?

 This Real Simple salad refreshes: Toss 2 cups of watermelon cubes with 1 tablespoon fresh lime juice and ½ teaspoon grated lime zest, then sprinkle with cayenne pepper and 2 teaspoons chopped unsalted roasted pistachios.
 This is what nutritionists eat when no one is watching.

 From registered dietitian Cynthia Sass’s new book S.A.S.S.
-Yourself Slim: Fold whole corn tortillas with organic strawberries (or any of the healthiest fruits for your body), edamame, ripe avocado, cilantro, and a drizzle of balsamic vinegar.
+Yourself Slim: Fold whole corn tortillas with organic strawberries, edamame, ripe avocado, cilantro, and a drizzle of balsamic vinegar.